moiseevigor/moiseevigor.github.io/_posts/2026-05-15-geometry-of-seeing-cut-time-open-problem.md

     <a href="https://arxiv.org/abs/0807.4731">arXiv:0807.4731</a>
   </li>
   <li>
-    A. A. Ardentov &amp; Yu.
-L. Sachkov (2011).
-"Solution to Euler's elastic problem."
+    Yu.
+L. Sachkov (2008).
+"Maxwell strata in the Euler elastic problem."
-    <em>Automation and Remote Control</em> 72(11): 2298–2312 — the same Maxwell-strata method
+    <em>Journal of Dynamical and Control Systems</em> 14(2): 169–234 — the same
-    applied to the elastica.
+    reflection-symmetry method on Euler's elastica.
   </li>
   <li>
     D. Barilari, U. Boscain &amp; R. Neel (2012).
 "Small-time heat-kernel asymptotics at the